AlwaysEconomist/Global-Electronics-Retailer-Dashboard-using-Power-BI/README.md

 ## Exploratory Data Analysis (EDA)

 - What are the sales, profit, and unit sold trends by month?
-- Which states contribute the most to sales?
+- Which region, states and cities contribute the most to sales?
-- How do average unit price, profit, and sales vary by retailer?
+- How do average unit price and sales vary by retailer?
-- What are the top-performing product categories?
-- How are sales distributed across different sales methods and cities?

 ##  The Power BI dashboard provides the following insights (based on May 2021 data):